Your browser version is not updated, please update it.

 We have implemented an integrated certification management system, based on a transparent process, which made us in February 2022 the first company in Italy to be certified with an Integrated Compliance Management System.
 We have also been certified for a few years now for our management system for the prevention of corruption.

 This same detailed attention applies to logistics.
-In addition to aiming for a 30% reduction in greenhouse gas emissions from our vehicles by 2025, we have started consulting with our suppliers to better understand their needs in upgrading their fleets and guide them through their energy transition, to reduce our Scope 3 emissions.
+In addition to aiming for a 30% reduction in greenhouse gas emissions from our vehicles by 2025, we have started consulting our suppliers to better understand their needs in upgrading their fleets and guide them through their energy transition, to reduce our Scope 3 emissions.

 Suppliers, a strategic incentive for success and sustainability